 Most Helpful Review

-Find out what your peers are saying about Everbridge IT Alerting vs. xMatters IT Management and others in IT Alerting and Incident Management.
+Find out what your peers are saying about Everbridge IT Alerting vs. xMatters IT Management and other solutions.

 Valuable features include having the Calendar built in.
 That allows for on-call rotation to be set once and left alone.
 Also, Slack Integration enables us to have all the information from an incident and discussions documented through Slack, without input.